laitalaj/dwarfitect/documentation/instructions.md

 ### Specifying targets
 Now that you have desired rooms listed out, let's start listing targets.
 Targets are priorities for rooms to be close to each other; they are used to calculate the fitness of a solution.
-Start listing targets by goint to a new line and typing in `"targets": [`.
+Start listing targets by adding a new line and typing in `"targets": [`.
 This tells the program again that you are starting a list of targets.